projectmarcobravo/projectmarcobravo/README.md

 <h3>About Me</h3>

 <p>
-👨‍💻 I am Marco, a passionate Software Developer experienced in the MERN stack.
+👨‍💻 I am a passionate Software Developer experienced in the MERN stack.
 With a strong problem-solving mindset and excellent communication skills, I thrive in collaborative team environments.

 💡 My journey in software development has allowed me to specialize in building robust and scalable web applications.
 I find joy in crafting elegant solutions that not only meet the technical requirements but also deliver seamless user experiences.